sous-chefs/sc-mongodb/README.md

 An optional recipe is `mongodb::user_management` which will enable authentication in the configuration file by default and create any users in the `node['mongodb']['users']`.
 The users array expects a hash of username, password, roles, and database.
 Roles should be an array of roles the user should have on the database given.
+An optional action, `add`, `modify` or `delete` may also be specified.
+If no action is specified, it will default to `add`.

 By default, authentication is not required on the database.
 This can be overridden by setting the `node['mongodb']['config']['auth']` attribute to true in the chef json.